Samariya57/Via_Coding_Challenge/README.md

 no client at the moment and 20 minutes are left before the 10-hours threshold, a driver has a high probability to cross this threshold if he/she tries to take one more passenger.
 ### Ways to modify
-To make current solution more flexible we can give alarms depending on if a driver has a passanger when he/she is 9h30m on-shift.
-If at this moment there is a passenger, we send an alarm immediately, because there is enough time to pick only one more customer after this is droped-off.
-If there is noone, we wait until the driver crosses 9h40m-threshold or a new passanger is picked up, whenever is sooner, and then send a warning.
+To make the current solution more flexible we can give alarms depending on if a driver has a passenger when he/she is 9h30m on-shift.
+If at this moment there is a passenger, we send an alarm immediately, because there is enough time to pick only one more customer after this is dropped-off.
+If there is no one, we wait until the driver crosses 9h40m-threshold or a new passenger is picked up, whenever is sooner, and then send a warning.

 A much more personalized approach is to send notifications to drivers based on historical behavior of a particular driver.
 For example, if a driver always stops after 9h40m on-shift then the